TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.5.md

 ---

-and said unto them, I see your father's countenance, that it is not toward me as beforetime; but the God of my father hath been with me.
+and said to them, "I see the expression on your father's face, that it is not toward me as before; but the God of my father has been with me.